 One of the features of the \textit{general }mathematical formalism used in the present article is a formulation of a theory of covariant derivatives on manifolds, where some novel concepts appear, like for example the rotation extensor field $\Omega$ defined in a $4$-dimensional vector manifold $U_{o}\subset U$, where $U_{o}$ represents the points of a given $\mathcal{U\subset}M$ and $U$ is called the canonical space.

 Once $U$ is constructed we introduce an Euclidean Clifford algebra denoted $\mathcal{C\ell(}U,\cdot\mathcal{)}$ on $U_{o}\subset U$ whose \textit{main purpose} is to define an algorithm to perform very sophisticated and indeed nontrivial calculations.
 Next we introduce on $U_{0}$ a constant Minkowski metric extensor field $\eta$ and the distortion field $ \slh $ such that the extensor field $ \itg = \slh ^{\dagger}\eta \slh $ represents in $U_{o}$ the metric tensor $ \slg $ in $\mathcal{U\subset}M$.
 Several different\textit{ MCGSS }are introduced having $U_{o}$ as the first member of the triple and it is shown that some of those structures may be clearly interpreted as a distortion of another one through the action of the distortion extensor $ \slh $.
-In that way it will be shown that when $M\simeq\mathbb{R}^{4}$, in which case we may identify $\mathbb{R}^{4}\simeq U_{0}\simeq U$, the rotation extensor field that appears in the representative on $U$ of the Levi-Civita connection of $ \slg $ can be written as a functional of $ \slh ^{\clubsuit}$ $= \slh ^{-1\dagger}$ and its \textit{vector derivatives} $\cdot\partial \slh ^{\clubsuit}$ and $\cdot\partial\cdot\partial \slh ^{\clubsuit}$.
-This permits to write the usual Einstein-Hilbert Lagragian as a functional of ($ \slh ^{\clubsuit},\cdot\partial \slh ^{\clubsuit}$, $\cdot\partial\cdot\partial \slh ^{\clubsuit}$) and to find directly the equation of motion for $ \slh $, a result that for the best of our knowledge has not been obtained before in a consistent way.
+In that way it will be shown that when $M\simeq\mathbb{R}^{4}$ in which case we may identify $\mathbb{R}^{4}\simeq U_{0}\simeq U$, the rotation extensor field that appears in the representative in $U$ of the Levi-Civita connection of $ \slg $ can be written as a functional of $ \slh ^{\clubsuit}$ $= \slh ^{-1\dagger}$ and its \textit{vector derivatives} $\cdot\partial \slh ^{\clubsuit}$ and $\cdot\partial\cdot\partial \slh ^{\clubsuit}$.
+This permits to write the usual Einstein-Hilbert Lagrangian as a functional of $( \slh ^{\clubsuit},\partial \slh ^{\clubsuit},\cdot\partial\cdot\partial \slh ^{\clubsuit})$ and to find directly the equation of motion for $ \slh $, a result that for the best of our knowledge has not been obtained before in a consistent way.
 Indeed, it must be said that tentatives of using the rudiments of the multiform and extensor calculus to formulated a theory of the gravitational field as a gauge theory (but where the world gauge does not have the meaning it has in those field theories which use gauge fields defined as sections of some principal bundles) has been developed\ in \cite{ladogu,dola}.
-However, despite some very good ideas presented there, those works contains in our opinion some equivocated mathematical concepts which lead to inconsistencies.
-The gravitational theory in \cite{ladogu,dola} has been recently reviewed by \cite{hestenes2005} but it contains the same equivocated mathematical concepts.
-So, to clearly distinguish our theory from the one in \cite{ladogu,dola} we briefly discuss the main ingredients of that theory in Appendix F and point out explicitly what are those inconsistencies.